robertknight/tesseract-wasm/README.md

 # tesseract-wasm

-A WebAssembly build of the [Tesseract](https://github.com/tesseract-ocr/tesseract) OCR library for use in the browser.
+A WebAssembly build of the [Tesseract](https://github.com/tesseract-ocr/tesseract) OCR library for use in the browser, Node and other JS runtimes.

 ## Features